yood2/yood2.github.io/_posts/2022-12-21-grailed-scraper.md

 In terms of speed, if you want to improve the run-time for a similar program, I would advise using Selenium for the navigation alongside a faster parser like BeautifulSoup to gather the data from the HTML.

 # Step 1: Handling the Login Screen 🤸
 First, we have to handle the log-in wall Grailed has when you try to access their [sold listings page](https://www.grailed.com/sold).
-Instead of fully automating this process, I have programmed my scraper to pause the WebDriver after entering the user details, to give the user a chance to complete the captcha themself (this implementation is done in the main() function, but should be easy to implement yourself).
+Instead of fully automating this process, I have programmed my scraper to pause the WebDriver after entering the user details.
+This gives the user a chance to complete the captcha themself.
 You can see below my code for this function:
 ```python
 def user_login(driver):
     print("> user_login() called...")